rsipakov/nextjs-typescript-tailwind-next-translate/README.md

 Based on tutorial by https://www.youtube.com/watch?v=Rbi52ZYtVKM

+Internationalizing a markdown based blog using tutorial by Patrick M. https://www.youtube.com/watch?v=RiC5YU5x1NA&t=3s

 Next translate: https://github.com/vinissimus/next-translate

 ---

 ### Tod Do
-- [ ] To apply for blog pages.
+- [X] To apply for blog pages.
 Blog pages are rendered only for the main (default locale) language and are not available if you switch to another language.

+Resolved:
+- Listing of posts depending on the availability of target language.
+- Translation of context.
+- Date translation.
+---
+- [ ] Add a filter category with the implementation of their translation.